We are searching for

 The major difference between classic cars and antique cars is the age.
 If a car was manufactured between 20 and 40 years ago, it is usually considered a classic.
 If it was manufactured more than 40 years ago (45 in some states) then it is usually classified as an antique.
 Different states and different organizations will define these cars in separate ways, so it's always best to check for specific guidelines online.

-Do Antique and Classic Cars Need Insurance?
+Do Antique And Classic Cars Need Insurance?

 Yes, antique and classic cars generally need some type of insurance.
 Older vehicles usually qualify for specialized classic car insurance.
 These types of vehicles include: